What Is Digital Scrapbooking? A Beginner’s Guide | aA

 Can you use digital supplies on paper — in an art journal or mixed media project?

 Absolutely.
-Printing digital papers, overlays, and word art to use in a physical art journal or mixed media scrapbook spread is a well-established approach — sometimes called print-and-cut or digital-to-paper crafting. aA designs work particularly well for this because of the layered textures and brushwork elements.
+Printing digital papers, overlays, and word art to use in a physical art journal or mixed-media scrapbook spread is a well-established approach — sometimes called print-and-cut or digital-to-paper crafting. aA designs work particularly well for this because of the layered textures and brushwork elements.
 A full guide is in the works — subscribe to the email list to catch it when it goes live.

 What to Read Next